 If a member of the college community has reason to believe that a student is missing, they should immediately notify DPS at 717-245-1111, whether or not the student resides on campus.
 DPS will generate a missing person report and initiate an investigation.
 DPS will then notify the Student Life On-Call (SLOC) personnel, the Chief of Public Safety and/or their designee, and other appropriate personnel to initiate actions to locate the student.
-All possible efforts will be made to locate the student to determine his or her state of health and well-being through the collaboration of DPS and the Office of the Dean of working with Residential Life personnel, may make an entry into the student's room to check on their welfare.
+All possible efforts will be made to locate the student to determine his or her state of health and well-being through the collaboration of DPS and the Office of the Dean of Students.
+If the student is an on campus resident, DPS, working with Residential Life personnel, may make an entry into the student's room to check on their welfare.
 If the student is an off-campus resident, DPS will informally enlist the aid of the neighboring police agency having jurisdiction.